liujerry1997/bioinfo_challenge/README.md

 - `environment.yml`: Needed depdendcies that will be installed using Conda.
 - `Dockerfile`: Makes an image with dependencies.
 - `Makefile`: Basic commands to build, test and deploy the software image.
+- `annotated_outputs/output_vcf_data.tsv`: The annotated variants file from this challenge.

 If your system do have not nextflow or java install, follow this [installation guide](https://www.nextflow.io/docs/latest/install.html) to do so.